 Telehealth is the broad term for all healthcare services that use telecommunications, including telephone alerts regarding disease outbreaks.
 Telemedicine, a subset of telehealth, is the use of telecommunications to provide clinical services to patients.
 (Although it’s worth noting that these terms are often used interchangeably.)

 To clarify, there are two main avenues for telemedicine services.
 There are large companies, like Teladoc and Amwell (aka American Well), that are primarily telemedicine companies.
 Their doctors never see patients in person.
 When patients “visit” a doctor from a telemedicine company, they are speaking with doctors they do not know.
-Conversely, in response to COVID-19, primary care doctors, specialists and even urgent care centers are increasingly turning to phone and video appointments with their own patients.
+Alternatively, primary care doctors, specialists and even urgent care centers are increasingly turning to phone and video appointments with their own patients.

 The use of telemedicine is rapidly growing as more doctors and patients participate, especially with the COVID-19 pandemic.
 However, there are pros and cons of telemedicine – read on to learn more.